jihyeonpak/Thesis/README.md

 ### MPH Epidemiology/Biostatistic Thesis Project

-Interference of Oral Rotavirus Vaccine on Oral Poliovirus Vaccine with or without an Inactive Poliovirus Vaccine Replacement Dose Among Bangladeshi Infants: an Analysis of a Randomized Controlled Trial
+Interference of Oral Rotavirus Vaccine on Oral Poliovirus Vaccine with or without an Inactive Poliovirus Vaccine Replacement Dose Among Bangladeshi Infants: a Secondary Analysis of a Randomized Controlled Trial

 Ji Hyeon (Jessica) Pak